Shivamjais2106/ruralbiz-ai/README.md

 ## 🌟 Project Overview

-RuralBiz AI is a web-based platform designed to support rural entrepreneurs and small businesses.
+Rural Edge is a web-based platform designed to support rural entrepreneurs and small businesses.
 It helps them with business guidance, resource accessibility, mentorship, and market insights using AI-powered recommendations.

 The goal is to bridge the gap between rural business ideas and real-world execution.